bachacode/tailorsheet-manager/README.txt

 == Changelog ==

+= 1.2.5 =
+* Fixed category filter labels only selecting the first category

 = 1.2.4 =
 * Increased width of AppSheet Functions Main Cards to fix better the titles again